ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 Similarity between two items is 1 if same, and 0 if nothing in common.
 Relationship between similarity and distance: When distance gets larger, the similarity goes toward zero.
 When distance goes toward zero, the similarity goes toward one.

 Jaccard distance: How close are two sets to each other.
 Define two movies by looking at the two sets of users.
 Can look at # users that bought both items / # users who bought either i or j.

+Measures of similarity
+- L1 norm: Manhattan distance.
+How far apart are you on ratings on multidimensions
+- L2 norm: Euclidean distance
+- Cosine similarity: Dot product, divided by scaling of each factor squared.
+How far apart is angle X magnitude.